Kurento/kurento/static/kms_development_guide.md

 If you want to analyze memory usage with Valgrind, use `make <TestName>.valgrind`.
 For example: `make test_agnosticbin.valgrind`

+Each test has some amount of debug logging which will get printed; check these messages in the file `./Testing/Temporary/LastTest.log` after running a test suite.
+To find the starting point of each individual test in this log file, look for the words "*test start*".
+Example:

+    webrtcendpoint.c:1848:test_vp8_sendrecv: test start

 #### Clean your system

 To leave the system in a clean state, remove all KMS packages and related development libraries.
-Run this command, and for each prompted question, visualize the packages that are going to be uninstalled and press Enter if you agree.
-This command is used on a daily basis by the development team at Kurento with the option `--yes`, which makes the process automatic.
+Run this command and, for each prompted question, visualize the packages that are going to be uninstalled and press Enter if you agree.
+This command is used on a daily basis by the development team at Kurento with the option `--yes` -which makes the process automatic-, so if should be fairly safe to use.
 However we don't know what is the configuration of your particular system, and running in manual mode is the safest bet in order to avoid uninstalling any unexpected package.

 Run as root: